shenef/Boktai-Speedrunning/README.md

 If the mdbook.exe is not enough for your usage, you can install the full setup like this:

 - install Rust via [rustup](https://rustup.rs/)
-- run `cargo install mdbook mdbook-linkcheck`.
+- run `cargo install mdbook mdbook-linkcheck mdbook-admonish`.

 Now you can run `mdbook serve --open` to get the live preview.